 Advocacy

-Advocacy: Speaking out and ta Advocacy: Speaking out and taking action in pursuit of finding just solutions to problems.
+Advocacy: Speaking out and taking action in pursuit of finding just solutions to problems.

-Examples Examples Applications
+Examples Applications

 Beginning ground Middle ground Firm ground

 Informing families of their rights and supporting them to be effective advocates.
 Asking families how they have been involved in educational decision-making in the past.
 Sharing tips with families for how they can be more effective advocates.
 Sharing with families local resources for developing advocacy skills, and pointing out the positive benefits of involvement.